About the author

-So what don’t employer of record services do?
+So what don’t EOR services do?

 Employer of record services do not have control over business operations.
 The business retains all responsibility for supervision of workers and matters relating to the workplace.
 An employer on record covers payroll, workers compensation, unemployment, and other benefit compliance.

-Why use employer of record services?
+Why use an Employer of Record?

-Employer of record services can free up valuable time a business would normally have to dedicate to managing payroll and human resource responsibilities.
+EOR services can free up valuable time a business would normally have to dedicate to managing payroll and human resource responsibilities.

 These responsibilities are absorbed by the employer of record meaning you can dedicate your time and attention to more important aspects of your business’s operation.